Meet the science communicators making scientific research accessible to all.

 Angie Lo is an undergraduate student at the University of Toronto, currently majoring in Physiology and English.
 When not writing or studying, she can be found drawing cartoons, reading poetry, or cracking her tenth corny science pun of the day.

-Dr. Cathy Seiler is the manager of the Biobank Core Facility at Barrow Neurological Institute and St. Joseph’s Hospital.
+Dr. Cathy Seiler the Head of Biomarker Operations at H3 Biomedicine.
+Her career has focused on managing biological samples across industries to support research and drug development.
 She received her bachelor’s degree in biochemistry and molecular biology at Boston University and her PhD at the Watson School of Biological Sciences at Cold Spring Harbor Laboratory, studying cancer.
-In her spare time, Cathy is the editor for ISBER News and writes about science and the life of a scientist on her blog Things I Tell My Mom.
+In her spare time, Cathy is involved at the leadership level with the international biobanking society, ISBER, and plays handbells in the community handbell choir the Merrimack Valley Ringers.

 Emily Folk is a sustainability and green tech writer.
 Her goal is to help people become more informed about the world around them and how they fit into it.
 You can read more of her work on her blog, Conservation Folks, or follow her on Twitter.

 Emily is a professional science journalist and municipal water resources educator.
 Her goal is to make science accessible and interesting for everyone.
 She has worked as an outdoor environmental educator, science teacher, and professional communicator and trainer.
 You can follow her on Twitter @riseandsci.

 Dr. Emily Willoughby is a researcher, author, paleontological illustrator, and nature photographer with a passion for anything and everything with feathers.
 Her work—ranging from paleoart to science communication on evolution—has been featured in journals, books, and museums around the world.
 Her artwork, photography, and social media links can be found on emilywilloughby.com.
 She earned her doctorate degree in cognitive psychology.

 Jessica Breavington is a student at Durham University studying Natural Sciences in biology, geography, and earth science.
 As an extensive traveler, she has observed first-hand the human impacts on the environment and the effect of climate change on the natural world.
 She writes more about her studies and experiences in her blog at www.anthroment.com.